+In line with managing internally, the DSL or a deputy may decide that the children involved do not require referral to statutory services but may benefit from early help.
+Early help is support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
+Providing early help is more effective in promoting the welfare of children than reacting later.
+Early help can be particularly useful to address non-violent HSB and may prevent escalation of sexual violence.
-All concerns, discussions, decisions, and reasons for decisions will be recorded (written or electronic).

-If bail conditions are in place, we will consider what additional measures may be necessary to manage any assessed risk of harm that may arise within our setting.
+- 104. All concerns, discussions, decisions, and reasons for decisions will be recorded (written or electronic). - 105.
+If bail conditions are in place, we will consider what additional measures may be necessary to manage any assessed risk of harm that may arise within our setting. - 106.
 There may be delays in any case that is being progressed through the criminal justice system.
-We will not wait for the outcome (or even the start) of a police investigation before protecting the victim, alleged perpetrator(s) and other children and adult students in the school or nursery.
-The DSL (or a deputy) will work closely with the police (and other agencies as required), to ensure any actions we take do not jeopardise the police investigation.
+We will not wait for the outcome (or even the start) of a police investigation before protecting the victim, alleged perpetrator(s) and other children and adult students in the school or college.
+The DSL (or a deputy) will work closely with the police (and other agencies as required), to ensure any actions we take do not jeopardise the police investigation. - 107.
 If a child is convicted or receives a caution for a sexual offence, we will update our risk assessment.
 We understand it is important that we ensure both the victim and alleged perpetrator(s) remain protected.
-Where cases are classified as "no further action" (NFA'd) by the police or Crown Prosecution Service, or where there is a not guilty verdict, we will continue to offer support to the victim and the alleged perpetrator(s).
+Where cases are classified as "no further action" (NFA'd) by the police or Crown Prosecution Service, or where there is a not guilty verdict, we will continue to offer support to the victim and the alleged perpetrator(s). - 108.
 If a report is determined to be unsubstantiated, unfounded, false or malicious, the DSL will consider whether the child and/or the person who has made the allegation is in need of help or may have been abused by someone else and this is a cry for help.
 In such circumstances, a referral to Family Connect or the relevant children's social care team may be appropriate.
 If a report is shown to be deliberately invented or malicious, we will consider whether any disciplinary action is appropriate against the individual who made it as per our own behaviour policy.

-Wrockwardine Wood Infant School and Oakengates Nursery federation Ongoing response to child-on-child abuse, including sexual violence or sexual harassment
+Ongoing response to child-on-child abuse, including sexual violence or sexual harassment and hate crime

-We will consider the principles based on effective safeguarding practice and to help shape any decisions regarding safeguarding and supporting the victim and the alleged perpetrator(s).
-We will consider what support is the most appropriate to support all children involved.
+- 109. We will consider the principles based on effective safeguarding practice and to help shape any decisions regarding safeguarding and supporting the victim and the alleged perpetrator(s).
+We will consider what support is the most appropriate to support all children involved. - 110.
 Victims may not talk about the whole picture immediately.
 It is essential that dialogue is kept open and encouraged.
-We will offer victims a designated trusted adult in our setting to talk about their needs.
+We will offer victims a designated trusted adult in our setting to talk about their needs. - 111.
 A victim of sexual violence is likely to be traumatised and, in some cases, may struggle in a normal classroom environment.
 We will avoid any action that would have the effect of isolating the victim, in particular from supportive peer groups, there may be times when the victim finds it difficult to maintain a full-time timetable and may express a wish to withdraw from lessons and activities.
 This will be because the victim wants to, not because it makes it easier to manage the situation.
 If required, we will provide a physical space for victims to withdraw.